MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-operating-system-image.md

 When you set **Level** to **None**, you don't see any user interface elements during the installation.
 You won't see anything that shows the progress of the installation and you won't see any error messages.

 > [!IMPORTANT]
 > Don't sign in to the Office 365 portal to install Microsoft 365 Apps from the **software** page.
+If you do, activation occurs automatically.
+>
-If you do, activation occurs automatically.<br/><br/> Also, don't save the setup file from the Office 365 portal to the test computer.
+> Also, don't save the setup file from the Office 365 portal to the test computer.
 Even if you run the setup file, which will have a file name similar to Setup.X86.en-us_O365ProPlusRetail_d079c594-698d-4370-9174-7c00f76abf00_TX_PR_.exe, from the test computer, activation occurs automatically.

 After the installation is complete, don't open any Office programs.
 If you open an Office program, you're prompted to sign-in and activate.
 Even if you don't sign in and you close the **Activate Office** dialog box, a temporary product key is installed.
 You don't want any kind of Microsoft 365 Apps product key installed in your operating system image.